pitchmuc/aepp/README.md

-# Adobe Experience Platform Python Wrapper
+# Adobe Experience Platform API made for humans

-This repository is the work in progress AEP wrapper on python.
+This repository will document the AEP wrapper on python.
-It is focusing on helping accessing the different endpoint of Adobe Experience Platform API.
+It is focusing on helping accessing the different endpoints of Adobe Experience Platform API.
 Documentation on the different endpoints can be found here : [AEP API doc](https://www.adobe.io/apis/experienceplatform/home/api-reference.html)
 The wrapper is currently named **aepp**, it stands for Adobe Experience Platform Python.